Skip to content

 uri https://rest-catalog/ws URI identifying the REST Server

-To configure custom headers in RESTCatalog, include them in the catalog properties with the prefix header..
+To configure custom headers in REST Catalog, include them in the catalog properties with header.<Header-Name>.
 This ensures that all HTTP requests to the REST service include the specified headers.

 catalog: